paulmelis/nano-tools/readme.md

 Files
 =====

+Platform notes:

-Note: all Python scripts are developed with Python 3.x.
+* All Python scripts are developed for Python 3.x.
 They might work for 2.x as well, but this isn't tested.
+* In similar fashion the main development platform is Linux, although Windows and macOS should work as well.
+If you find issues on the non-Linux platforms please submit an issue report at https://github.com/paulmelis/nano-tools/issues
+* On 32-bit systems, **or when using a 32-bit version of Python on a 64-bit system**, it is not possible to read the Nano LMDB database when its size is >2GB.
+This limitation has to do with the memory-mapping used by LMDB.
+  In practice, a fully synced node/wallet currently uses more than 4GB, so using the tools below isn't possible on these systems.

+The interesting scripts are:

 * `dump_wallet_db.py`
   - Low-level tool to inspect the contents of the LMDB database used by the